 Finding peer reviewed articles can be as simple as checking a box on the search page of Business Source Complete or ProQuest databases.
 If you're searching elsewhere and aren't sure whether an article is peer reviewed, your best bet is to go to the journals website (use Google to find it).
 Editorial policy is usually published under "about us" links or guidelines for authors.

-Are you a cyber student and can’t make it into the library?
-Give us a call at the reference desk to find out your options- 415-442-7244.
+Can’t make it into the library?
+Contact the Research Assistance desk to find out your options.